Stonerunner24/asset-tracking-frontend/README.md

-# Tutorial Frontend in Vue 3
+# Oklahoma Christian University Asset Tracking Frontend in Vue 3

 This application allows users to create and maintain a list of tutorials that can have multiple lessons within.
-Please visit https://github.com/OC-ComputerScience/tutorial-backend for the backend repository.
+Please visit https://github.com/Stonerunner24/asset-tracking-backend for the backend repository.

 #### Please note: